grimbough/msmbstyle/README.md

 The **msmbstyle** package provides an alternative design for HTML books produced using the R package [bookdown](http://www.bookdown.org).
 The layout was developed to closely match an existing publication produced using Sweave and LaTeX.
 The general structure is heavily influenced by the handout design of Edward Tufte, with figures and annotations appearing in the margin alongside the main text, and much of the document conversion/creation is actually carried out by the [**tufte** package](https://github.com/rstudio/tufte).  **msmbstyle** provides some additional modifications to the overall layout of the book.

-You can view a simple example of the HTML produced by **msmbstyle** at http://www-huber.embl.de/users/msmith/msmbstyle/, and the R Markdown documents used to generate this are present in the *tests* folder of this package
+You can view a simple example of the HTML produced by **msmbstyle** at http://www-huber.embl.de/users/msmith/msmbstyle/, and the R Markdown documents used to generate this are present in the `/inst/extdata/` folder of this package

 A example of a complete book generated using **msmbstyle** can be found at [Modern Statistics for Modern Biology](http://www-huber.embl.de/msmb/) by S.&#xA0;Holmes & W.&#xA0;Huber.